 Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Colorado Springs and the rest of Colorado.

 We know Colorado Springs Demographics, just keep scrolling...

 All Colorado Springs population data above are from the US Census Bureau.

-The population data for Colorado Springs are from the Census' American Community Survey 2016 5-year estimates and the Census' 2017 Population Estimates.
-The demographic data for Aurora, Avon, Dillon, and Fort Collins are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2016 5-year estimates, and were downloaded on December 2017.
+The population data for Colorado Springs are from the Census' American Community Survey 2017 5-year estimates and the Census' 2017 Population Estimates.
+The demographic data for Aurora, Fort Collins, Silt, and Weldona are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group

 We have 25+ years of experience and proprietary data-wrangling technology to research, download, format, analyze, visualize & cite the data you need.

 "Your starter report certainly saved me a considerable amount of time.
 I am just too busy to garner this needed data any other way.
 It truly would have taken hours of an employee's time or my own to get this much information.
 I was fortunate to find a company that had all the demographics that I needed and at a very reasonable price."

 "My supervisor had assigned me the task of getting population data for the county for our required county education strategic plan.
 I had some information from Kids Count but need race, gender, age, etc. and the government census site was shutdown.
 I was so surprised to get a report within seconds and it had lots of charts and graphs that my supervisor liked."

 Prices start at just $49.
 Fill out our order form and receive your data in 1-business day: